uPortal-Attic/uportal-app-framework/docs/messaging.md

   **Best practices:**
   + Be concise!
 Limit the title to 140 characters.
 Shorter titles improve click-through and are more likely to display correctly on smaller screens.
-    *Titles longer than 140 characters will be truncated (with ellipsis)* for consistent appearance.
   + Use general language and avoid pronouns for broadly visible messages that may not be relevant to the viewing user (example:
     "City of Madison - Declared Snow Emergency").